egueli/Aesthedes-notes/emulator/emulator.md

 I can't tell if both emulators are misbehaving for the same underlying cause, or os9exec has some emulation bug.

+The problem is actually not in `main` but in `fcontrol`.
+If `fcontrol` is launched via the shell, it hangs as well.
+It looks like the mock `AE_CONFIG` causes it to hang; probably because it expects some event to be delivered.
+If `AE_CONFIG` is removed, `fcontrol` starts normally, and hangs at "Initializing color system" as before.

+## Running `fcontrol` with mock `AE_CONFIG`

+So, what does fcontrol need from AE_CONFIG to start correctly?

+`load_configuration` calls T$Link to load AE_CONFIG; it reads some data from it, sets a few global variables, calls some functions, then unloads it.
+Some of these steps makes it hang; hopefully it's just one step.
+So we may use the MAME debugger skip parts of that function to find the culprit.

 [Dockerfile](https://gist.github.com/biappi/a7538e38bbdd7f1ea7d33c54112aa22f)